sfigg/commercialization-public/manufacture/desktop/add-language-packs-to-windows.md

 5. Add Windows Recovery Environment (WinRE) components so that end users can more easily recover their PCs.

 > [!Note]
 > Not all language components are available for every language.
-[Language and region Features on Demand](features-on-demand-language-fod.md) has information about available components.

 Other customizations that can be preset: